 Meissner and Swampy Lakes Sno-Park Trails: Just 20 minutes from Bend, these two sno-parks serve as bookends to a vast network of snowshoeing trails that run all the way from Mt.
 Bachelor.
 Meissner has groomed and ungroomed snowshoeing options.
 Follow the yellow trail markers for snowshoeing-only trails, or trek to the side of the tracks along Meissner’s 50 kilometers of groomed trails.
 Depending on snow levels, you can even follow the Wednesdays trail that will intersect mountain biking trails to explore.
 From Swampy Lakes, head to the cozy Swampy Lakes shelter and beyond on the Swede Ridge Trail.
 For a full day or even a winter camping adventure, you could brave the Flagline Trail that travels all the way past Tumalo Butte.
 No dogs are allowed on this side of the Cascade Lakes Highway.

 Wanoga Sno-Park: Opposite Meissner Sno-Park on the Cascade Lakes Highway is Wanoga, a dog-friendly, extensive double sno-parking lot.
-The east lot which also has a snow play/sledding area.
+The east lot also has a snow play/sledding area.
 From the trailhead, you can venture out into meadows and forests on the Northstar and Comet snowshoeing loop trails for a fun day out with your pooch.

 Vista Butte Sno-Park: Vista Butte is a smaller sno-park area that runs adjacent to the Cascade Lakes Highway right by the Sunriver cut-off.
 There are some great snowshoeing trails from here that gain the climb to Vista Butte, where you can enjoy sweeping views and tie into the Swampy Lakes/Dutchman Trail.